bayleeadamoss/zazu/_documentation/plugins.md

 ## Plugin Overview

-Plugins provide all the end user behavior.
+Plugins, written in Node and JavaScript, provide all the end user behavior.
 Plugins use a workflow architecture, where some [blocks](/documentation/blocks/) return results, and other process data.
 You can have as many blocks as you want that can do their own specific tasks.